For my final major project on the BA (Hons) Graphic Design, I created a project which focused on ways of increasing food bank donations across the UK.

-My final major project I focus on ways of increasing donations to food banks.
-I felt that, particularly before Covid 19, the need to donate to food banks was often overlooked.
-This was worsened by the donation points being placed past the tills because by the time the customer passed the donation point, their shopping had been packed away or they had only purchased what they needed.
+I felt particularly before Covid-19, that food banks were often overlooked especially as donation points were placed past the tills in shops.
+By the time the customer passed the donation point their shopping had been packed away or they had only purchased what they needed.

-To do this I created a freestanding billboard with food bank shopping list attached which can be torn or peeled away.
+I noticed there was nothing throughout the shops to give customers a gentle reminder whilst they did their shopping.
+To address this I created a freestanding billboard with a food bank shopping list attached which could be torn or peeled away.

-In additional, I created hanging billboards, plaques to sit on the shelves to notify customers of foodbank items and a 'thank you' billboard.
+In addition I created hanging billboards and plaques to sit on the shelves to notify customers of food bank items and a 'thank you' billboard.

 This image shows the book cover in full.